williamdemeo/Czerny/README.md

 (This is equivalent to an automaton on n "states" and two "letters.")

+Actually, the program doesn't consider *all* pairs of maps, f and g, but rather those pairs for which f is a permutation and g has rank n-1.
+The rank of g, which is the size of the range of g (i.e., the number of blocks in the kernel), is an optional input parameter of the program.

 For each of these unary algebras, the program then constructs the free algebra on one generator using the FreeAlgebra Java class (which is part of UACalc; see http://uacalc.org to learn more).
 The generator used is the element (0, 1, 2,